prushorth90/prushorth90/README.md

 ## What I'm Up To 🚀

-- Event and Outfit Recommender
+- Event and Outfit Recommender Web app
 - https://github.com/prushorth90/stylecast

 - Booking and Reservation System